eSIM vs Pocket Wi-Fi for Rural Japan: Which Works in the Countryside?

 • Most pocket Wi-Fi devices don’t include encryption by default

-After a long international flight — especially a 12–15 hour one — adding an extra pickup step isn’t always the most welcome task when all you want is to get to your accommodation and collapse.
+After a long international flight — especially a 12–15 hour one — adding an extra pickup step isn’t always the most welcome task when all you want is to get to your accommodation and collapse onto your hotel bed.

-It’s also another item in your bag, along with its charger, external battery, and that prepaid return envelope you need to remember not to lose during your trip.
+It’s also another item in your bag, along with its charger and that prepaid return envelope you need to remember not to lose during your trip.

 If privacy matters to you, pairing it with a VPN would also be a good idea.